Clubs-At-Manoa/clubs-at-manoa.github.io/index.md

 The workflow definition file is quite simple and is located at .github/workflows/ci.yml.

+### Community Feedback
+"A step up from using a CSV file" -Jonathan P.

+"It has potential and is on its way to becoming a useful app for UHM." -Cheryl T.

+"The app offers a user-friendly interface and a variety of features, making it suitable for a wide range of users." - Cole C.

+"This app is great for students to find clubs and connect with one another" - Travis K.

+"This app's simplicity lays a strong foundation for potential growth.
+With continued development and updates, it has the potential to evolve into something great." - Shayna F.

 ### Team Contract
 Team Contract Link [Clubs At Manoa Team Contract](https://docs.google.com/document/d/12P4cILMMUF1ZTil_tapX8uh4npj-fnaBoBRHeb4GNOQ/edit#heading=h.ttlepxesoam)